 The Keffiyeh or shemagh is a traditional headdress made from a square cotton scarf in Middle Eastern countries.
+Historically, it has been used by Middle Eastern units for its practical benefits in harsh environments.
 It is worn by Arab people, Iranic nomads, especially the Kurdish people, and the Mizrahi Jews.

 Keffiyeh is worn in arid regions to protect the skin against sand, dust, and sunburn.
 It has a woven checkerboard pattern that makes it distinctive from other cloth.
 It is said that the pattern originated in an ancient Mesopotamian representation of grain or fishing nets.